Sunnyttc1992/Sunnyttc1992/README.md

 ---

-> *“Data is not just numbers, it's the pulse of innovation.”* – Sunny Chuenchom
+> *“Some people call this artificial intelligence, but the reality is this technology will enhance us.
+So instead of artificial intelligence, I think we’ll augment our intelligence.”* – Ginni Rometty